ValueCompass: A Framework for Measuring Contextual Value Alignment Between Human and LLMs: Introduction

 Our findings reveal alarming misalignments between human values and those exhibited by leading language models.
 Most notably, humans frequently endorse values like "National Security" which are largely rejected by LLMs.
 We also find moderate alignment rates, with the highest F1 score across models reaching only 0.529, indicating substantial room for improvement in human-AI value alignment.
 Additionally, we observe that value preferences vary significantly across different contexts and countries, highlighting the need for context-aware AI alignment strategies.
 Through qualitative analysis of participants' feedback, we identify key priorities for human-AI alignment: maintaining human oversight, ensuring AI objectivity, preventing harm, and upholding responsible AI principles such as transparency, fairness, and trustworthiness.

 The contributions of this work are threefold.
-First, \textbf{comprehensive value alignment framework} -- we introduce a psychological theory-based framework that systematically measures human-AI value alignment across fundamental values in diverse real-world contexts.
-Second, \textbf{practical diagnostic tool} -- we develop Value Form, a robust instrument for detecting potential value misalignments that generalizes to various real-world scenarios.
-Besides, \textbf{evidence-based misalignment discovery} -- we empirically demonstrate significant human-LLM value disparities, revealing alarming misalignments related to security and autonomy, such as "National Security" and "Choosing Own Goals".
+First, \textbf{framework} -- we introduce a psychological theory-based framework that systematically measures human-AI value alignment across diverse real-world scenarios.
+Second, \textbf{evaluation instrument} -- we develop \textsc{Value Form}, an instrument for detecting potential value misalignments that generalizes to various real-world scenarios.
+Besides, \textbf{findings} -- we empirically show significant human-LLM value disparities, revealing alarming misalignments related to security and autonomy, such as "National Security" or "Choosing Own Goals".
+We further highlight that values shift across contexts, demanding scenario-specific value alignment evaluation and strategies.